Once we come face to face with the selfless sacrifice of Jesus Christ, it prompts us to respond…to take selfless steps of our own.

 - Share this with a courageous couple of folks, your core.
 Simply ask them: “Are our best years our past years, or should we do something?”
 They could become the core that becomes contagious.

-- Since social pressures no longer insure a stream of people coming in the doors of your church (even when it’s not COVID-19), sign up for the new, fully online, offering of Discipleship to Missional Community on October 29-30 with your core.
-Your courageous, contagious core!
-Raechel can assist you with 1,000 Young Leaders or the new launch of Not So Young Leaders.
+- Since social pressures no longer insure a stream of people coming in the doors of your church, sign up with your core—your courageous, contagious cored—for D2MC starting in November.
+Raechel can assist you!
+Also consider 1,000 Young Leaders or Multipli’s Genesis Leader.
 It’s time to build a new pipeline of leaders that already possess a Gospel that can change the world and equip them for the challenge.

 - Download the church of 2030 eBook (download the epub or a PDF).